-Virtual counseling is just as effective, especially for teens and young adults, as in person counseling.
+Online therapy is just as effective, especially for teens and young adults, as in person counseling.
 In fact, when it comes to mental health support, on-line counseling has a few key advantages.
 The first is comfort level.
 Our teens and young adults understand the virtual world better than most of us parents.
 They have almost certainly experienced on-line learning, on-line classes, or on-line training at some point, and for many it may even be the norm.
 For them, the idea of seeing a therapist for the first time might be daunting, but being able to do so in a way that is more comfortable and familiar makes it less scary.
 For teens or young adults who might be struggling with clinical issues that make it more difficult to leave the house, such as depression or social anxiety, having access to mental health services in a way that works for them is especially helpful.
-They can connect with a support person from the comfort of their bedroom if they want, in their pajamas, with the family dog or cat sitting in their lap.
-It’s much less intimidating which makes it much more likely that they will engage in services and get the help they need.
+Online therapy services are much less intimidating, which makes it much more likely that they will engage in sessions and get the help they need.
+If you are unsure if online therapy is right for your adult or teen, give Simi Psychological Group a call today at (805) 842-1994.
+Our team of experienced therapists can help you determine the right form of therapy for your child’s specific needs.

 Secondly, it’s convenient.
 Teens and young adults are often busy, as are their parents.
 Virtual counseling not only offers an advantage as far as comfort level, but it makes it possible for these busy Gen Z’ers to access support when they might not otherwise have had the time or opportunity.
 It removes a barrier.
 It’s much easier to meet with your therapist on-line when you get home from school at 3:15pm than it is to coordinate a ride from Mom or Dad, drive to the appointment, have the appointment, and drive home.
 When you’re a teen with tons of homework to get done or extra-curricular activities to work around, that extra time and energy matters.
 And parents are often juggling multiple kids’ schedules in addition to their own.
 Teens often feel empowered being able to manage their own appointments without having to rely on anyone else or coordinate with other family members to get there.